oasis-tcs/ubl/README.md

   - `summary-namespaces-ent.xml`
   - `summary-schemas-ent.xml`
   - `summary-examples-ent.xml`
+- the artefacts building process creates the following four entity files for comparing current versions to old versions:
+  - `old2newDoc-from-previous-version-documents-ent.xml`
+  - `old2newDoc-from-previous-version-library-ent.xml`
+  - `old2newDoc-from-previous-stage-documents-ent.xml`
+  - `old2newDoc-from-previous-stage-library-ent.xml`

+The `old2newDoc` version entities are always in play in the hub document, through to the completion of OASIS Standard.
+As the work proceeds in stages during working drafts and committee specification drafts, the `old2newDoc` stage entities are incorporated into the appendix comparing the previous stage to the current stage.
+Once the model has been completed and the work is progressing through Committee Specification to OASIS Standard, that stage-perspective section of the documentation is commented out and not included.

+Please note the documentation above regarding `ATTENTION-new-entities.txt` and how to remove that file from the build process by replacing the authoring environment "old" entities with the build environment "new" entities.

 Subdirectories:
 - [`images`]( images ) - original revisable source vector artwork in `.svg` or `.drawio` (incomplete set of files because many originals have been lost; please add originals here using same base name as published)